unsalted-baked-potato-chips/unsalted-engine/CONVENTIONS.md

 Only inline functions may return non-primitives.

 Non errorable functions that return information should be inlined.

+## Scope

+Keep external libraries out of scope of the headers for internal libraries.
+This takes precedence over inlining.

+Never use goto to break scope of a function.

+Never use gotos to enter a scope without variables currently on the stack

 ## Typing

 Unsalted engine defaults to using fast atomic types.
 This means they may be larger than they are expected to be.